 The IR window between 1 and 2.5 microns contains many absorption features that are primarily due to water vapor and carbon dioxide in the atmosphere.
 These features are time varying and they depend non-linearly on airmass.
-The atmosphere between the J and H bands and between the H and K_S bands is almost completely opaque.
-The atmospheric transmission between 0.5 and 2.5 microns is plotted in Figure 7 (middle panel).
+The atmosphere between the J and H bands and between the H and H bands is almost completely opaque.
+The atmospheric transmission between 0.5 and 2.5 microns is plotted in Figure 8 (middle panel).
 As the amount of water vapor varies so will the amount of absorption.
-The edges of the atmospheric windows are highly variable which is important for the stability of the photometry in J and K_S filters (but to a lesser extent for J_S).
+The edges of the atmospheric windows are highly variable which is important for the stability of the photometry in H and H filters (but to a lesser extent for H so H and H so H so